Artificial Intelligence and Sustainability: The Elephant in the Room

 AI is driving a generational shift in how we use technology.
 Its application is growing fast, and the questions we need to ask about what that growth means - for the environment, for communities, for the planet - are growing just as quickly.

 The uncomfortable truth is that AI has the potential to both accelerate and undermine the sustainability goals we need to hit.
-It’s not one or the other.
-It’s both, simultaneously, and the balance depends entirely on the choices being made right now.
+The reality is both at once, and the balance between them depends entirely on the choices being made right now.

 AI requires enormous computational power, particularly for training large models.
 That demands significant energy, often sourced from non-renewable grids.
 As adoption accelerates, so does the energy footprint.